Saratovia: Description

 As a targaryendraconian pterosaur, Saratovia would have been a large flying animal with a distinctively narrow, elongate snout tip filled with teeth.
 Saratovia in particular is distinguished from all other pterosaurs by the anatomy of the floor of its mouth.
 Whereas other pterosaurs, including other members of Targaryendraconia, possess a clear groove along the middle of the lower jaw, Saratovia instead has a large, flat platform in this region, termed the median platform by Averianov.
 The surface of this platform is covered in holes called nutrient foramina, which in pterosaurs are usually small and few in number.
 In Saratovia, these foramina connect to an interior canal below the platform, also not observed in other pterosaurs.
 Both the platform and the internal canal run along the entire length of the preserved jaw.
 In addition to these features, the presence of a thin, hollow crest protruding from the bottom of the jaw is unique among targaryendraconians, which ordinarily have unornamented and strongly flattened lower jaws.

 The preserved portion of the jaw is slightly upturned along its length, similar to that of the related Cimoliopterus, and tapers somewhat to be narrower at the front than the back.
-It is extremely narrow, only three and a half times the width of the tooth sockets, and strongly scalloped such that the region between each socket is concave.
+It is extremely narrow, only three and a half times the width of each tooth socket, and strongly scalloped such that the region between each socket is concave.
 Six tooth sockets with broken-off tooth crowns are preserved in the holotype, each pointing slightly outwards and forwards; the sockets are evenly spaced along the length of the jaw.
 Though the tips of the teeth are unknown, their bases are oval in cross section and are angled with respect to the jaw.
 They have very little variation in size and shape along the length of the jaw.
 As in other pterosaurs, the bones have thin walls and a honeycombed internal structure laced with air cavities.